-category, percentage of persons in each race category, percentage of persons who were veterans, youth, or chronically homeless, percentage of persons who were HIV positive, and percentage of persons who received McKinney-Vento funding.
-Two versions of outcomes for propensity stratification were tested, a continuous measure of HMIS participation and a binary measure of HMIS participation.
+30 Percentages of CoCs in each race category by household type originated from Point in Time homeless data.
+These percentages were drawn from sheltered homeless data in 2021 if the total sheltered count in that year was greater than zero for that household type.
+If the sheltered count was not greater than zero but the total homeless count was greater than zero for that household type in 2021, these race percentages were based on all homeless persons in 2021.
+If the total homeless persons for that household type in 2021 was not greater than zero but the sheltered count in 2020 for that household type was greater than 0, these percentages were veterans, youth, or chronically homeless, percentage of persons who were HIV positive, and percentage of persons who received McKinney-Vento funding.31 Two versions of outcomes for propensity stratification were tested, a continuous measure of HMIS participation and a binary measure of HMIS participation.
 The continuous measure models the proportion of the CoC that is participating while the binary measure treats the CoC as participating when any portion of the CoC is participating.
 For each outcome measure, a variety of model types were tested.
 One model included all possible predictor variables (covariates) while other models limited predictors to those either chosen from automated selection models or tested manually.

-For each project type and household combination, the stratification scheme and model type (covariate combination) selected was the least likely to have less than two participating CoCs or an outlier weight (set as greater than 20), had the smallest difference between the weighted participating count and unweighted total count across all characteristics, and prioritized binary measures of participation and weighted estimates.
+For each of the 21 project-household groups, the stratification scheme32 and model type (covariate combination) selected was the least likely to have less than two participating CoCs or an outlier weight (set as greater than 20), had the smallest difference between the weighted participating count and unweighted total count across all characteristics,33 and prioritized binary measures of participation and weighted estimates.